ivanserg0692/ivanserg0692/README.md

 Since 2022 year I have expereince of 4 year the commercial web development.
 I began my way with bitrix Framework in 2018.

-By Result, this business gived me good exprerience, amotions and confident.
+By Result, this business gived me good exprerience, emotions and confident.

 I confirmed knowalge by well passing the exames of Bitrix Framemwork https://dev.1c-bitrix.ru/learning/resume.php?ID=65688873-1157465